danreale/stockscoring/README.md

 ## IPO's
 `node weeklyipos.js`
-Be sure to set the email addresses in the config.json before running
+Be sure to set the email addresses in the config.json before running I would create a Jenkins job to run this once a week (Monday's)

 ## How to compile typescript
 `tsc -p ./tsconfig.json`